How to find a student credit card that makes the grade

 - This card is not a good choice for: Those with enough credit history to qualify for a card with higher cash back rates.
 For example, the Citi® Double Cash Card requires good to excellent credit and offers up to 2 percent cash back — 1 percent when you buy, 1 percent as you pay for your purchases.

 - What makes this card unique?
 Cash back programs are harder to come by among credit-builder cards.
 The Petal 2 card’s barrier to entry is relatively low, but it also offers a modest amount of cash back rewards, making it a valuable find for students just starting out with credit cards.
-The fact that the cash back rate increases to up to 1.5% after you make 12 on-time monthly payments is an interesting perk, too.
+The fact that the cash back rate increases to up to 1.5% on eligible purchases after you make 12 on-time monthly payments is an interesting perk, too.

 - Is the Petal® 2 “Cash Back, No Fees” Visa® Credit Card worth it?
 If you’re brand new to credit, the cash back program and lack of credit requirements could make this card a great fit.
 On the flip side, students with good credit can find higher cash back rates.